yeasy/cello-archived/docs/arch.md

 # Architecture Design

 ## Philosophy and principles
-The architecture will follow those principles:
+The architecture will follow the following principles:

 * Micro-service: Means we decouple various functions to individual micro services.
-No service will crash others whatever it would do.
+No service will crash others whatever it does.
-* Fault-resilience: Means we do not assume any service is stable or persistent, such as the database may get disconnected any time.
+* Fault-resilience: Means the service should be tolerant for fault, such as database crash.
 * Scalability: Try best to distribute the services, to mitigate centralized bottle neck.

-## Node Types
+## Operation Structure

+*TODO: Need a figure here.*

-There are two kinds of nodes: Master and Compute.
+There are two kinds of nodes:

+* Master Node
+* Compute Node

-Master node will run the management services, while compute nodes serve as container hosts.
+Master node will run the management service, while compute nodes serve as chain hosts.

-Master will use remote API to start and stop hyperledger clusters in those compute nodes.
+Master will use remote API to start and stop the chains in those compute nodes.

 ## Components

-* `admin`: Provide the dashboard for the pool administrator, also the core engine to automatically maintain everything.
+* `dashboard`: Provide the dashboard for the pool administrator, also the core engine to automatically maintain everything.
-* `app`: Provide the restful api for other system to apply/release/list chains.
+* `restserver`: Provide the restful api for other system to apply/release/list chains.
 * `watchdog`: Timely checking system status, keep everything healthy and clean.

 ## Implementation

-The implementation is based on [Flask](flask.pocoo.org), a microframework for Python based on Werkzeug.
+The restful related implementation is based on [Flask](flask.pocoo.org), a Werkzeug based micro-framework for web service.

 I choose it for: